luoxisteven/Learning-Notes/README.md

 ## Learning Notes
 - This repository contains some of the notes I’ve taken over the years.

-- I take notes in an IDE like VS Code and then upload them to the GitHub repository above.
+- The original repository is located at [https://github.com/luoxisteven/Learning-Notes](https://github.com/luoxisteven/Learning-Notes). - I take notes in an IDE like VS Code and then upload them to the GitHub repository above, and [**xiluo.net**](https://xiluo.net) fetches the latest notes from GitHub sources.
-- The original repository is located at [https://github.com/luoxisteven/Learning-Notes](https://github.com/luoxisteven/Learning-Notes).
-- In order to keep everything up to date, the newest version of the notes will be automatically pulled from the link above at scheduled times every day and **`continuously integrated and deployed (CI/CD)`** into the backend of the website through **`crontab`** .
 - **Last Update**: 29/APR/2025

 ## Table of Contents